syl20bnr/spacemacs-elpa-mirror/melpa/tfsmacs-readme.txt

 Steps to setup:
-  1. Obtain the Team Explorer Everywhere CLI tool from https://github.com/Microsoft/team-explorer-everywhere/releases (don't forget to run "tf eula" to accept the tool's terms and conditions)
+  1. Obtain the Team Explorer Everywhere CLI tool from https://github.com/Microsoft/team-explorer-everywhere/releases (don't forget to run "tf eula" to accept the terms and conditions)
   2. Place tfsmacs.el in your load-path.
 Or install from MELPA.
   3. In your .emacs file you can setup keybindings for the tfsmacs commands, there's a keymap:
        (require 'tfsmacs)